xybu/cs590-map/UC-MKL/case_study_no_moving_avg/case_study_1221_realpm_tryfix/README.md

 #### Improvement

-Maybe it works better on coarsened graph?
+1. Maybe it works better on coarsened graph?

+2. With this KS limit it's not that important to use "most pessimistic" values as starting point (see CHANGELOG.md).

 ### Converting CPU requirement to capacity requirement

 ### Reduce MAX_CPU for PMs dynamically

+This should be a very ugly and heuristic approach.

+When to reduce?
+Reduce which PM?
+What's the lower bound?

 ### Change underlying algorithm to a multi-constraint solver